li-jianli/jovay-docs/guide/how-to-access-the-devnet.md

 |`gaslimit`   | 7000000   | the gaslimit you want set for L2 transfer transaction associated with L1  |
 | `value`  | 37000000 (wei)  | the value you should pay for deposit must bigger than the sum of gaslimit and amount  |

-And then，if you want withdraw ETH from Jovay，you should send two commands withdraw on Jovay and finalizeWithdraw on Sepolia.
+And then，if you want withdraw ETH from Jovay to Sepolia，you should send two commands `withdraw` on Jovay and `finalizeWithdraw` on Sepolia.

-1. withdraw on Jovay
+1. withdraw on Jovay, which is only transfer ETH from sender to Bridge Contract on Jovay, not transfer to withdraw target address on Sepolia;

 ```
 node script/eth_bridge.js withdrawEth 0x7CaD994FC1c0d94ef232FBe3b45B685018Ee59B6 105 1130000 1200000
 ```